dsutclif/Prompt-Suite/replit.md

-# Prompt Library Chrome Extension
+# Prompt Suite Chrome Extension

 ## Overview
 A Chrome MV3 extension designed to streamline prompt management and insertion into Large Language Model (LLM) platforms.
 It offers a native side panel for organizing a nested library of prompts locally, featuring a minimalist Apple-style interface with folder organization, drag-and-drop functionality, and smart context-aware opening logic.
 The project aims to enhance user interaction with AI platforms by providing an efficient, integrated tool for prompt management, thereby improving productivity and consistency in LLM interactions.